 Cat’s Meow Suddenly High Pitch

 High-pitched meowing can indicate that your cat is in pain.
 Cats with tummy pain or arthritic joints may start meowing in a higher tone to vocalize that something is wrong.
 Medical problems like kidney malfunction or thyroid disease may also cause your cat’s meow to change.
-If your pet begins to howl or caterwaul, seek medical assistance to get your cat checked over.

-However, more simply, your cat might be trying to make itself sound cute.
-Cats are highly intelligent animals and know what sounds to make to get what they want from their human owners.
+However, your cat might be trying to make itself sound cute.
+Cats are intelligent animals and know what sounds to make to get what they want from their human owners.
 Your cat might adopt a high-pitched meow to do exactly that.
 By doing this, its chances of both attracting your attention and getting what it wants are increased.